PX4/PX4-Autopilot/nuttx/configs/shenzhou/README.txt

        before the networking finally gives up and decides that no network is available.

+    2. Enabling the ADC example:

+       The only internal signal for ADC testing is the potentiometer input:

+         ADC1_IN10(PC0) Potentiometer

+       External signals are also available on CON5 CN14:

+         ADC_IN8 (PB0) CON5 CN14 Pin2
+         ADC_IN9 (PB1) CON5 CN14 Pin1

+       The signal selection is hard-coded in configs/shenzhou/src/up_adc.c:  The potentiometer input (only) is selected.

+       These selections will enable sampling the potentiometer input at 100Hz using Timer 1:

+         CONFIG_ANALOG=y                        : Enable analog device support
+         CONFIG_ADC=y                           : Enable generic ADC driver support CONFIG_ADC_DMA=n                       : ADC DMA is not supported CONFIG_STM32_ADC1=y                    : Enable ADC 1
+         CONFIG_STM32_TIM1=y                    : Enable Timer 1
+         CONFIG_STM32_TIM1_ADC=y                : Use Timer 1 for ADC
+         CONFIG_STM32_TIM1_ADC1=y               : Allocate Timer 1 to ADC 1
+         CONFIG_STM32_ADC1_SAMPLE_FREQUENCY=100 : Set sampling frequency to 100Hz
+         CONFIG_STM32_ADC1_TIMTRIG=0            : Trigger on timer output 0
+         CONFIG_EXAMPLES_ADC=y                  : Enable the apps/examples/adc built-in

   nxwm
   ----
     This is a special configuration setup for the NxWM window manager